Azure/iot-plugandplay-models-tools/clients/dotnet/readme.md

 ## Usage

-The client is available in the C# project `Azure.IoT.DeviceModelsRepository.Resolver` as a `netstandard2.0` library.
+The client is available in the C# project `Azure.Iot.ModelsRepository` as a `netstandard2.0` library.

 > Note.
 The package is not yet available on NuGet.org.